 Program Director’s Evaluation

-A formal review of the resident’s performance will be discussed with each resident individually at least three times a year by the Med-Peds Program Director.
+A formal review of the resident’s performance will be discussed with each resident individually at least two times a year (three times a year for PGY1 residents) by the Med-Peds Program Director.
 The resident’s file is reviewed with the resident by the Program Director during this scheduled meeting.
-The Residency Evaluation Committee recommendations are also shared with the resident at this time.
 A narrative assessment will be placed in the resident’s file following each such meeting.
 Both specialty boards receive a yearly summative evaluation.

 A final written evaluation is prepared by the Program Director, which summarizes the resident’s performance, verifying the resident has demonstrated competence as defined by the Accreditation Council for Graduate Medical Education (ACGME).
 The final evaluation remains part of the resident’s permanent record that is maintained by the program and used as a reference for information requests by third parties, such as employers, hospitals, and state license boards.